 The gag 2009 update stock assessment was rerun in December 2010 addressing the problems with discards identified earlier in 2010.
-This assessment was reviewed in January 2011 by the Council's Scientific and Statistical Committee and presented to the Council at their February 2011 meeting.
-The assessment indicated that the gag commercial quota implemented in the December 1, 2010, interim rule could be increased and that a longer recreational season could be implemented.
+This assessment was reviewed in January 2011 by the Council's Scientific and Statistical Committee (SSC) and presented to the Council at their February 2011 meeting.
+The assessment indicated that the gag commercial quota implemented in the December 1, 2010 interim rule could be increased and that a longer recreational season could be allowed.
 In response, the Council requested an interim rule while they continued to work on long-term measures including a gag rebuilding plan in Amendment 32.
-The interim rule set the commercial gag quota at 430,000 pounds gutted weight (including the 100,000 pounds previously allowed) for the 2011 fishing year, and temporarily suspended the use of red grouper multi-use individual fishing quota (IFQ) allocation so it cannot be used to harvest gag.
+The interim rule set the commercial gag quota at 430,000 lbs gw (including the 100,000 lbs previously allowed) for the 2011 fishing year, and temporarily suspended the use of red grouper multi-use IFQ allocation so it could not be used to harvest gag.
 It also set a two-month recreational gag fishing season from September 16 through November 15.
 This temporary rule was effective from June 1, 2011 through November 27, 2011, and was extended for another 186 days or until Amendment 32 was implemented [76 FR 31874].